reeshub/pc-sprint/PC-SPRINT v2/README.md

 I believe that I have succeeded in this, and my PC-SPRINT v2 prototypes are currently being tested.

 As this started life as a freely available project it only seemed right to release the PC-SPRINT v2 under the GPL.
 The package includes the KiCAD and gerber files for PCB fabrication.
-Once the boards are manufactured and tested I will update this repo with further information.
+This is an ongoing project and this repo will be regularly updated as new information comes to light from ongoing research and testing.

 The PC-SPRINT v2 files are available [here](KiCAD).